 Listen, there are many ways that seem right, sound right, and feel right in life; but they simply aren’t right.
 Many of those decisions, relationships, and so-called friends end in the same misery, disfunction, and pain.
 Everyone loves it when an ending concludes with “happily ever after”, yet the only true “happily ever after” is in knowing your purpose in life and the one who gave it to you.
 Until next time, Be encouraged.

+I speak to hundreds of thousands of young adults, men, women, and couples annually on leadership, decision making, and relationships.
+Sometimes life has a way of being the antidote to life itself.
+If you’d like more information on this topic or how to bring me in as a speaker for your next event, please contact me.
 In the meantime, I encourage you to subscribe to my Tribe/Newsletter on my homepage.
 Post your comment below, Share my blogs with your friends on social media, and visit my website often for daily inspiration.

 Speaker | Author | TV Host | Life Coach

 ©2014-2017 Copyright, Egypt McKee.
 All Rights Reserved.